abuxton/control-repo/README.md

 ## Using R10k locally for testing, fun and profit

-The control repo site folder contains a bootstrap module, the contents of which set up a handfull of folders for puppet and r10k.
-The Gemfile.local introduces r10k withn the bounds of `bundler`.
+The control repo site folder contains a bootstrap module, the contents of which set up a handful of folders for puppet and r10k.
+The Gemfile.local introduces r10k within the bounds of `bundler` and `bundle exec r10k --help ...`.

 First clone the repo to your local OS (most of this is tested on OSX)